 How much water should a puppy drink?

-A young puppy will drink half a cup of water every couple of hours.
-Older puppies will drink from half an ounce to an ounce of water per pound of body weight.
+On average, a young puppy will drink half a cup of water every few hours.
+Older puppies may drink from half an ounce to an ounce of water per pound of body weight.
+This may change depending on temperature, diet, and activity.

 Can I flavour my pup’s water?